Facebook Business Manager Guide

 c.
 Page Analyst – Can manage branded content settings and review insights.

-5. After assigning a role for your new user, you can also grant or limit access to your billing accounts.
-These are the roles you can assign your users:
+5. After assigning a role for your new user, you can grant or limit access to your billing accounts.
+These are the roles you can give your users:

 a.
 Ad Account Admin – Has total access to campaigns, can edit billing details, and assign roles to other users.